-Community College Can Be a Smart Idea for Military Veterans
+Community College for Military Veterans

 Convenient and Inexpensive Option for Student Veterans: Community College

 There are many things to consider when choosing where to go to school.
-Here are some reasons community college or junior college can be the right choice for you.
+Here are some reasons a community college or junior college can be the right choice for you.

 The Cost of Community College